prasad924/Image-Steganography/README.md

 Consider using PNG due to it's lossless nature!!!
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to use the code
+Use python version of 3.9 for avoiding the legacy code issues Use the package manager [pip](https://pip.pypa.io/en/stable/) to use the code

 ```bash